-Wendy A. Rummler; age 46; Chief People Officer
+Wendy A. Rummler; age 47; Chief People Officer

-Ms. Rummler joined Credit Acceptance from Arthur Andersen LLP as a Senior Financial Analyst in December of 2001.
+Ms. Rummler joined Credit Acceptance from Arthur Andersen LLP as a Senior Financial Analyst in December 2001.
 She moved into Treasury in 2003 and was promoted to Assistant Treasurer in 2005, Director of Finance in 2008, Vice President of Finance in 2010, and Senior Vice President of Finance in 2013.
-While in Finance, Ms. Rummler led a variety of Finance and Human Resource teams.
-She was named Senior Vice President, Human Resources in May 2021 and Chief People Officer in September 2022.
+While in Finance, she led a variety of Finance and Human Resource teams.
+She was named Senior Vice President of Human Resources in May 2021 and Chief People Officer in September 2022.

-Arthur L. Smith; age 50; Chief Analytics Officer
+Arthur L. Smith; age 51; Chief Analytics Officer